Aspire0ne/space-game/README.md

 # Space Game
-A traditional spaceship game, made in LibGDX
+### A traditional concept of a spaceship game - with a Czech UI!